Micranthus

 Micranthus filifolius, Sean Privett, iNaturalist, CC BY-SAMicranthus filifolius, Sean Privett, iNaturalist, CC BY-SAMicranthus filifolius, Tony Rebelo, iNaturalist, CC BY-SAMicranthus filifolius, Tony Rebelo, iNaturalist, CC BY-SA

 Micranthus plantagineus Eckl. (formerly Micranthus junceus (Baker) N.E.Br. has slender hollow and terete leaves and usually dark blue flowers.
 It grows on wet, seasonally marshy sites on granite or sandstone soils in a broader range (Bokkeveld Mountains to Riversdale.)
+Height range: 25-45 cm.
 Blooming time is late spring to early summer.
 The first two photos by Cameron McMaster were taken in the Overberg.
 The next three photos were taken by Andrew Harvie near Tulbagh.
 Last two photos by Christopher Whitehouse in the Phillipskop Nature Reserve near Stanford.

 Micranthus junceus, Cameron McMasterMicranthus junceus, Napier, Cameron McMasterMicranthus junceus, Tulbagh, Andrew HarvieMicranthus junceus, Tulbagh, Andrew HarvieMicranthus junceus, Tulbagh, Andrew HarvieMicranthus plantagineus, Christopher WhitehouseMicranthus plantagineus, Christopher Whitehouse